withoutwax/Cult-Of-The-Ugly/README.md

 ## 05 nightcap

 nightcap is a branding project where our group was assign to create a visual system for a conceptual design event called **nightcap**.
-Currently nightcap is still WIP.